julien-boudry/Condorcet/Docs/ApiReferences/Election Class/public Election--countInvalidVoteWithConstraints.md

 public Election->countInvalidVoteWithConstraints ( ): int
 ```

-Count the number of actual invalid (if constraints functionality is enabled) but registered vote for this election.
+Count the number of actual invalid (if constraints functionality is enabled) but registered votes for this election.

-### Return value:
+### Return value

-*(`int`)* Number of valid and registered vote into this election.
+*(`int`)* Number of valid and registered votes in this election.

 ---------------------------------------